-- SHSP funds may be used for a range of emergency preparedness and management planning activities and such as those associated with the development of the THIRA, SPR, continuity of operations plans and other planning activities that support the Goal and placing an emphasis on updating and maintaining a current EOP that conforms to the guidelines outlined in CPG 101 v 2.0. - Developing hazard/threat-specific annexes that incorporate the range of prevention, protection, response, and recovery activities - Developing and implementing homeland security support programs and adopting DHS/FEMA national initiatives - Developing related terrorism and other catastrophic event prevention activities - Developing and enhancing plans and protocols - Developing or conducting assessments - Hiring of full- or part-time staff or contract/consultants to assist with planning activities (not for the purpose of hiring public safety personnel fulfilling traditional public safety duties) - Materials required to conduct planning activities - Travel/per diem related to planning activities - Overtime and backfill costs (in accordance with operational Cost Guidance) - Issuance of WHTI-compliant Tribal identification card - · Activities to achieve planning inclusive of people with disabilities - Coordination with Citizen Corps Councils for public information/education and development of volunteer programs the National Preparedness Goal and across all core capabilities.
-TA provides the opportunity to engage emergency managers, emergency planners, and appropriate decision-makers in open discussion of options to improve plans and planning in light of their jurisdiction's needs.
-There is no cost to approved jurisdictions for DHS/FEMA TA.
+SHSP funds may be used for a range of emergency preparedness and management planning activities and such as those associated with the development of the THIRA, SPR, continuity of operations plans and other planning activities that support the Goal and placing an emphasis on updating and maintaining a current EOP that conforms to the guidelines outlined in CPG 101 v 2.0.

+Developing hazard/threat-specific annexes that incorporate the range of prevention, protection, response, and recovery activities.

+Developing and implementing homeland security support programs and adopting DHS/FEMA national initiatives.

+- Developing related terrorism and other catastrophic event prevention activities. - Developing and enhancing plans and protocols. - Developing or conducting assessments. - Hiring of full-or part-time staff or contract/consultants to assist with planning activities (not for the purpose of hiring public safety personnel fulfilling traditional public safety duties). - Materials required to conduct planning activities. - · Travel/per diem related to planning activities. - Overtime and backfill costs (in accordance with operational Cost Guidance). - Issuance of WHTI-compliant Tribal Identification card. - Activities to achieve planning inclusive of people with disabilities. - Coordination with Citizen Corps Councils for public information/education and development of volunteer programs. - Update governance structures and processes and plans for emergency communications. - Activities to achieve planning inclusive of people with limited English proficiency